 Describe how the State is progressing towards program goals of preparing and placing IELCE program participants into unsubsidized employment within high-demand industries and occupations that lead to economic self-sufficiency and discuss any performance results, challenges, and lessons learned from implementing those program goals.
 The IELCE program delivered Integrated Education and Training activities through the provision of English Language Acquisition concurrently and contextually with Workforce Preparation Activities (also known as transition skills), which included basic academics, critical thinking, digital literacy, self-management, resource-utilization, teamwork, and organizational systems.
 The program integrated transition skills into English language classes in conjunction with the State ESL Competency Checklists and CCRS across all levels of English language instruction [as appropriate respective to Student Performance Levels].

-The IELCE program provided 38 short-term, managed-enrollment Workforce Preparation classes on Fridays and Monday evenings; these classes included Integrated Digital Literacy, Basic Computer Skills, Keyboarding, English for Driving, Job Interviews, Math & American Measurements, Resume Writing, and Job Applications.
-These workshops served an average of 103 IELCE participants per quarter with 58% of the learners successfully completing the managed-enrollment course objectives.
+The IELCE program provided 23 short-term, managed-enrollment Workforce Preparation classes on Fridays and Monday evenings; these classes included Integrated Digital Literacy, Basic Computer Skills, Keyboarding, English for Driving, Job Interviews, Math & American Measurements, Resume Writing, and Job Applications.
+These workshops served an average of 39 IELCE participants per quarter with 65% of the learners successfully completing the managed-enrollment course objectives.

 The IELCE program delivered Integrated Education and Training activities through the provision of English Language Acquisition concurrently and contextually with Workforce Training for a specific occupation or occupational cluster, integrated with the local workforce development system and its functions to implement program activities.
 Every other quarter, instructors developed and delivered an IET unit on Workforce Training; these Workforce Training units (called Workplace English for Specific Occupations) highlighted in-demand industries and occupations aligned with the current needs of local employers.
-Moreover, two extensive IET units offered to all IELCE program participants provided basic skills in the context of Workforce Training; these units included Workplace Communication for Healthcare Careers and Workplace Communication for Hospitality Careers.
+Moreover, one extensive IET unit, entitled Workplace Communication for Customer Service Careers, was offered to all IELCE program participants provided basic skills in the context of Workforce Training.